ahmadazerichandrabhuana/robotframeworkios/README.md

 ## Device Connection

-Connect your device to your computer, or open ios Simulator, and check it's udid from XCode (Open XCode go to menu Window choose Device and Simulators)
+Connect your device to your computer, or open ios Simulator, and check it's udid from XCode (Open XCode go to menu `Window` then choose `Device and Simulators`)
 Put it on file 'env.yaml' line 7 :
 ```
 udid: {your device udid}